LlamaEdge/sd-api-server/README.md

       --t5xxl <T5XXL>
           Path to the the t5xxl text encoder [default: ] --threads <THREADS>
-          Number of threads to use during computation [default: 1] --socket-addr <SOCKET_ADDR>
+          Number of threads to use during computation.
+Default is -1, which means to use all available threads [default: -1] --socket-addr <SOCKET_ADDR>
           Socket address of LlamaEdge API Server instance [default: 0.0.0.0:8080] -h, --help